jasato89/ironhack_rpgbattlesimulator/README.md

    3. Return to Main Menu - Ends the battle and return to the Main Menu.

-2. Random Mode (The fighters will be chosen randomly) - The battle will take place randomly and immediately.
+2. Fast Mode (The fighters will be chosen randomly) - The battle will take place randomly and immediately.
 It prints the first round and you have to press
 'Enter' to move along the next round.
 When the battle finishes, it prints the winner team and returns to the Main Menu.

 3. Return to Main Menu